Similarly as heroin addiction is considered the most severe drug addiction, gambling is considered the most severe behavioral addiction.

-Problem gambling, as all other addictions, affects the life of an individual and his whole family.
+Problem gambling, as all other addictions, affects the life of an individual and their whole family.

 These activities take up a lot of energy and time and the addict is likely to reduce contact with other people.
-Like addiction from all other psychoactive substances, this kind of addiction is also detrimental to the individual – causing financial and marital problems, decreased level of affection and trust in the family, neglect of professional and other responsibilities, involvement in illegal activities.
+Like being addicted to every other psychoactive substance, this kind of addiction is also detrimental to the individual.
+It causes financial and marital problems, decreased level of affection and trust in the family, neglect of professional and other responsibilities, involvement in illegal activities.

 Large percentage of gamblers has serious problems with alcohol and drugs (60%) and often they also suffer from depression (75%).
 Gambling is also connected to more serious health issues like heart problems and liver disease.
 Addictions like gambling can even lead to life threatening events.
 A research has shown that 48% of gamblers attempted suicide at some point.
 The number of successful attempts should be also taken into account.